HaukeBartsch/dicom-meta-data-viewer/README.md

 dump2dcm empty.dump one.dcm
 ```

-Now add more tags to the DICOM file:
+Add more tags to the DICOM file:

 ```bash
 dcmdump one.dcm > step2.dump